 The Becoming of Shaolin Meditation Philosophy

 When Tamo first arrived at the Shaolin Temple, he found the monks translating Buddhist scripture from Sanskrit to Chinese with the intention of gaining access to the precious teachings so they could spread the wisdom among their people.

 At first, Tamo was rejected entry, but after recognizing his spiritual prowess, the Shaolin monks eventually allowed him in after Tamo had maintained a lengthy meditation in a nearby cave.

 It was at this point that Tamo recognized that the monks lacked physical strength and conditioning — especially after being hunched over tables transcribing texts for hours each day.

-In order to counter this weakness and help the monks build strength, Tamo introduced them to moving exercises designed to enhance energy flow and toughen them up ohysically and mentally.
+In order to counter this weakness and help the monks build strength, Tamo introduced them to moving exercises designed to enhance energy flow and toughen them up physically and mentally.
 These movements originated from Indian yoga techniques — marking the early evolution of Shaolin Kung Fu.

-These teachings survived through the ages and became the mother of all martial arts — which was meant to serve for self-defence and personal discipline, never for aggression.
+These teachings survived through the ages and became the mother of all martial arts — which was meant to serve for self-defense and personal discipline, never for aggression.

 Through years of meditation, Tamo explored the eternal laws of nature and developed the discipline of stillness in order to harness the center of this energy.
 The teachings and practice of Shaolin philosophy are mainly centered on meditation.